AlexanderK-0000/CS540_Programming_HW2/README.txt

 	(This should avoid OS specific issues)

 What the Program Does:
-	It creates 5 proccess with unique pids
+	It creates 5 processes with unique pids
 	It randomly assigns those processes lottery numbers It then pulls a random aviable lottery ticket and runs the process that holds that lottery ticket It continues pulling lottery tickets and running the corresponding process until all 5 are ran